 Location: 700 Jean St, Oakland, with entrances on Olive Ave, Chetwood St., Oakland Ave. and Jean St.

-Unique Features: Cascading fountains, winding trails, thousands of roses and sometimes illusive turkeys.
+Unique Features: Cascading fountains, winding trails, thousands of roses, and sometimes illusive turkeys.

 Fenced in?
 No, but there are tall garden walls with flights of stairs which will keep kids enclosed deeper into the gardens.

 Surfaces: Cement, both stroller and wheelchair friendly with ramps.
+Also lots of steps.

 Parking: Free street parking is pretty much always available all around the park.
 Watch out if you’re driving a manual transmission, parking on the hills can be quite steep.